Clutch Q&A July 30, 2025 Rita F. Williams · Clutch Justice

 You’ve helped a lot of people find their way after incarceration.
 What’s the one piece of advice you always give that never fails?

 There is not one piece of advice that works for everyone in reentry because the system is complicated and everyone has a different journey.
-I would say the thing that I have seen that is effective most of the time is surrounding yourself with good people and leaning on the supports that you build around you.
+What I have seen work most of the time is surrounding yourself with good people and leaning on the supports you build around you.
 We are stronger together.
-The problem, unfortunately, is that one bad egg can ruin a souffle, so sometimes a support system will lead someone down the wrong path.

-What’s one myth people still believe about incarceration that drives you nuts, and what’s the reality?
+What’s one myth people still believe about incarceration that drives you nuts — and what’s the reality?

 I was at a site visit at a facility in Oregon last week and one of the Correctional Officers said he couldn’t trust his wards because “they are all in here for a reason.”